rsdoiel/mkpage/README.md

 template element names that will be replaced in the render version of the document.
 If a key was cllaed "pageContent" the template element would look like `{{ .pageContent }}`.
 The value of "pageContent" would replace `{{ .pageContent }}`.
 Go text/templates elements can do more than that but the is the core idea.
-On the value side of the key/value pair you have strings of one of three formats - plain text, markdown and JSON.
-These three formatted strings can be explicit strings, data from a file or content received from a URL.
-Here's a basic demonstration starting with the template.
+On the value side of the key/value pair you is alsp a string.
+But the value describes both a data source and as well as having a specific type of content.
+Data sources can be one of three types -
+- literal text, a filename or URL.
+The data source can be of one of three types - plain text, markdown or JSON.

 ```template
     Date: {{.now}}